St Richard's Catholic College

 St Richard's Catholic College, or St. Richard's, is a coeducational secondary school in East Sussex, United Kingdom.
-It is a voluntary aided school, founded in 1959 and maintained by East Sussex County Council and caters for children aged 11–16.
+It is an academy, part of The Bosco Catholic Education Trust, with the original school founded in 1959 and maintained by East Sussex County Council and caters for children aged 11–16.
 The school is situated in the Roman Catholic Diocese of Arundel and Brighton.

 Reports and inspections

 In 2006, St Richard's Catholic College was rated 'Outstanding' by Ofsted.
 Until the year 2020, the school was exempt by law from routine inspection.

 In 2021, St. Richard's was inspected, after 15 years, and rated 'Good'.
 The inspection showed that 'Leaders and teachers have a clear and ambitious vision for the curriculum' and also that 'They are dedicated to providing all pupils with the best quality of education and care'.
 Of the school community, the HM Inspectorate commented, 'Parents and pupils are rightfully proud of their school community.
 They would not hesitate in recommending the school to others'.
 Finally, it was also noted that 'Pupils feel really safe and valued at St Richard’s Catholic College.
 Pupils know that there are adults who will listen to them and help them if they are worried about something or someone'.

 St Richard's also scored a Level 1 (the highest rating) in each section of its 2018 Denominational Inspection Report.